MiyukiNozomi/SilverGarden/shinoa-language_dead/README.md

+# The Begining of everything.
+this is the first try at a transpiled language that i have ever done. this was never finished, but it teached me a lot;
+now you can download the source code, and finish it if you want, i just kept it here for historical purposes.

 # ShinoaCompiler
 The Compiler of a programming language that is compiled to C. nothing else. its class-based, static-typed with all things that C has.